rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Profile;
 {{< /highlight >}}

-The question is how to query data with GraphQL and Apollo Client now?
+Now we'll learn to query data with GraphQL and Apollo Client.
 The Apollo Client was provided in a previous section with React's Context API in a top level component.
-You have implicit access to it but never use it directly for standard queries and mutations.
-It says "standard" here, because there will be situation where you will use the Apollo Client instance directly while implementing this application.
-So how to query the data then?
-That's where React Apollo comes into play.
-The package gives you access to a Query component, which takes a query as prop and executes this query when it is rendered.
-That's the important part: It executes the query when it is rendered.
-Furthermore, it uses React's [render props](https://www.robinwieruch.de/react-render-props-pattern/) pattern.
-It uses a children as a function implementation where you can access the result of the query as argument eventually.
+You have implicit access to it, but never use it directly for standard queries and mutations.
+It says "standard" here, because there will be situations where you use the Apollo Client instance directly while implementing this application.

+ The React Apollo package grants access to a Query component, which takes a query as prop and executes it when its rendered.
+That's the important part: it executes the query when props is rendered.
+It uses React's [render props](https://www.robinwieruch.de/react-render-props-pattern/) pattern, using a child as a function implementation where you can access the result of the query as an argument.

 {{< highlight javascript "hl_lines=2 5 6 7" >}}
 import React from 'react';